periph/website/site/content/news/2020/a_new_start/index.md

 *   periph.io/x/**periph/experimental**/cmd/... ➡ periph.io/x/cmd/...
 *   periph.io/x/**periph** ➡ periph.io/x/conn/**v3/driver/driverreg**

 To simplify the transition, no API was changed.
+The translation is valid for v3.6.7.

 periph.io/x/periph will continue working but will not be updated anymore.